Simplii GIC review

 Simplii has a range of long-term GICs available, with contracts lasting between one and five years.
-These GICs offer better interest rates than most competitors, maxing out at 2.179% for a 5-year term.
+These GICs tend to offer better interest rates than most competitors.

 You might benefit from this kind of GIC if you have a lump sum of money you know you won’t need to access for a while.
 But you should avoid them if you might need to take your money out in case of an emergency.